Nonparametric Bayesian volatility learning under microstructure noise: Methodology

 \subsection{Linear state space model}

 Let $t_0=0$.
 By equation \eqref{sde}, we have

 We derive our method under the assumption that the ``true'', data-generating volatility $s$ is a deterministic function of time $t$.
 Next, if the ``true'' $s$ is in fact a stochastic process, we apply our procedure without further changes, as if $s$ were deterministic.
-As shown in the example of Subsection \ref{subsec:heston}, this works in practice.
+As shown in the example of Subsection~\ref{subsec:heston}, this works in practice.
+That this is the case is easiest to understand in the situation where one can discern a two-stage procedure.
+First the stochastic volatility is generated, and given a realization of it, the observations are generated by an independent Brownian motion $W$.
+In \cite{kanayakristensen2016} such an approach is used for simulation.

-Over short time intervals $[{t_{i-1}},{t_{i}}]$, the term $\int_{t_{i-1}}^{t_{i}} s(t)\dd W_t$ in \eqref{eq:sde}, roughly speaking, will dominate the term $\int_{t_{i-1}}^{t_{i}}b(t,X_t)\dd t$, as the former scales as $\Delta t_i$, whereas the latter as $\sqrt{\Delta t_i}$ (due to the properties of the Wiener process paths).
-As our emphasis is on learning $s$ rather than $b$, following \cite{gugu17}, \cite{gugu18} we act as if the process $X$ had a zero drift, $b\equiv 0$.
+Over short time intervals $[{t_{i-1}},{t_{i}}]$, the term $\int_{t_{i-1}}^{t_{i}} s(t)\dd W_t$ in \eqref{eq:sde}, roughly speaking, will dominate the term $\int_{t_{i-1}}^{t_{i}}b(t,X_t)\dd t$, as the latter scales as $\Delta t_i$, whereas the former as $\sqrt{\Delta t_i}$ (due to the properties of the Wiener process paths).
+As our emphasis is on learning $s$ rather than $b$, following \cite{gugu2020}, \cite{gugu18} we act as if the process $X$ had a zero drift, $b\equiv 0$.
+The justification of this procedure is explained \cite{gugu2020}.
 A similar idea is often used in \emph{frequentist} volatility estimation procedures in the {high frequency} financial data setting; see \cite{mykland12}, Section 2.1.5 for an intuitive exposition.
-Formal results why this works in specific settings rely on Girsanov's theorem, see, e.g., \cite{hoffmann12}, \cite{mykland:zhang:09}, \cite{gugu17}.
-Further reasons why one would like to set $b=0$ are that $b$ is a \emph{nuisance parameter}, in specific applications its appropriate parametric form might be unknown, and finally, the observed time series might simply be not long enough to learn $b$ consistently (see~\cite{ignatieva12}).
+Formal results why this works in specific settings rely on Girsanov's theorem, see, e.g., \cite{gugu2020}, \cite{hoffmann12}, \cite{mykland:zhang:09}.
+Further reasons why one would like to set $b=0$ are that $b$ is a \emph{nuisance parameter}, in specific applications its appropriate parametric form might be unknown, and finally, a single observed time series is not sufficient to learn $b$ consistently (see~\cite{ignatieva12}).

 We thus \emph{assume} $ X_{t_{i}}=X_{t_{i-1}}+U_{i}, $ where $ U_{i}=\int_{t_{i-1}}^{t_{i}} s(t)\dd W_t. $ Note that then

 and also that $\{U_{i}\}$ is a sequence of independent random variables.
 To simplify our notation, write $x_i=X_{t_{i}}$, $y_i=Y_{i}$, $u_i=U_{i}$, $v_i=V_{i}$.
 The preceding arguments and \eqref{eq:obs} allow us to reduce our model to the \emph{linear state space model}